How is the diagnosis of erectile

 understand your problem and to aid a professional sex counselor or a physician

-themselves whether the cause of their impotence is likely to be psychological
+out for themselves whether the cause of their impotence is likely to be

 understanding their own diagnosis.
 Once you pinpoint your difficulty, you will